- Excellent key action

 - Would be nice to have triple sensor

 When people ask me which digital piano they should buy to begin learning the instrument, I often recommend either the Yamaha P45 or the Kawai ES110.
 For beginners, you really don’t want to invest too much in the beginning because there is a good chance that this passion of yours cools down and the expensive piano you bought becomes a furniture for the living room.
 The Kawai ES110 is highly focused on piano play experience.
 By cutting out bells and whistles, you get a really impressive playing experience with a competitive price.
+Follow me in this Kawai ES110 Review and let’s explore the pros and cons of this popular beginner’s model.

 Being a portable stage digital piano, the Kawai ES110 is compact and lightweight.
 Other than that, it’s quite basic.